denisecase/MandArt-Discoveries/README.md

 MandArt is s SwiftUI app for creating custom art with the Mandelbrot set.
 It'a available for macOS (v12+) devices for download from the Apple App Store.
 MandArt is not currently available for Windows or other non-compatible devices.
 Documentation about MandArt, the Mandelbrot set, and how to create custom MandArt is available on the web.

 - [MandArt Documentation (website)](https://denisecase.github.io/MandArt-Docs/documentation/mandart/)

-## MandArt Discoveries
+## Infinite MandArt Discovery Space

 The Mandelbrot set has been called one of "the most complex objects" known.
 We could look forever and stil find new things.

 Use the following site to explore some of the interesting patterns discovered so far.
 You can use this site to download the examples, color them as you like, or use them to start new journeys.
 If you make a new discovery or create custom art, we'd love to see it!